Executive Compensation Committee Charter

 The Committee shall undertake all actions necessary to carry out the purposes of the Committee, including but not limited to:

-- Annual review of compensation comparability data for the positions of president and chief executive officer and the Chair of the Board.
-Comparability data shall consist of information on compensation paid to individuals with functionally equivalent positions to those of the president and chief executive officer and the Chair of the Board by institutions comparable to the Foundation.
-For these purposes, the Committee shall retain a professional independent compensation consultant to provide such data and to assist in evaluating the data.
-Where available, the Committee may also use actual written offers from similar organizations competing for the individual in question for a position comparable to his or her position at the Foundation.
+• Annual review of compensation comparability data for the Foundation’s officers (other than the Chair of the Board).
+Comparability data shall consist of information on compensation paid to individuals with functionally equivalent positions to those of the officers by institutions comparable to the Foundation.
+For these purposes, the Committee may retain a professional independent compensation consultant to provide such data and to assist in evaluating the data.
+Where available, the Committee may also use actual written offers from similar organizations competing for the individual in question for a comparable position.

-- Annual review of the independence and performance of consultants or experts to determine whether to reappoint or discharge such consultants or experts.
+• Annual review of the independence and performance of consultants or experts to determine whether to reappoint or discharge such consultants or experts.

 V. Meetings

-The Committee shall meet at least twice annually and more frequently as circumstances require or as the Committee’s Chair or as any two Committee members may request.
+The Committee shall meet at least once annually and more frequently as circumstances require or as the Committee’s Chair or as any two Committee members may request.
 The Chair shall set the agenda for each meeting in consultation with the other members.
-The Committee may request that any Trustees, officers, employees, agents, or advisers of the Foundation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee and/or provide such pertinent information as the Committee requests.
+The Committee may request that any Trustees, officers, employees, agents, or advisors of the Foundation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee and/or provide such pertinent information as the Committee requests.
 The Committee shall provide sufficient opportunity for its consultants to meet privately with the Committee.

 VI.
-Investigations and Studies; Outside Advisers
+Investigations and Studies; Outside Advisors

-The Committee may conduct or authorize investigations into or studies of matters within the scope of the Committee’s responsibilities, with full access to all books, records, and personnel of the Foundation, and may retain, at the Foundation’s expense, independent counsel and such other advisers, experts, and other professionals as it deems necessary or appropriate to carry out its duties.
+The Committee may conduct or authorize investigations into or studies of matters within the scope of the Committee’s responsibilities, with full access to all books, records, and personnel of the Foundation, and may retain, at the Foundation’s expense, independent counsel and such other advisors, experts, and other nonvoting professionals as it deems necessary or appropriate to carry out its duties.
 All fees and expenses authorized by the Committee shall be promptly paid by the Foundation.